rfrovarp/connector-zoom/README.md

 # Zoom Connector

-Open source Midpoint connector for Zoom <https://zoom.us>
+Open source Identity Management connector for [Zoom](https://zoom.us)

+Developed and tested in [Midpoint](https://evolveum.com/midpoint/), but also could be utilized in any [ConnId](https://connid.tirasa.net/) framework.

 ## Introductory Notes